AlexanderC/nestjs-iacry/README.md

 ### TODO

+- [ ] Implement an abstraction over the system managed policies
 - [ ] Implement policy conditional statements (e.g. update books that the user created himself)
 - [ ] Add more built in conditional matchers to cover basic use-cases
 - [ ] Cover most of codebase w/ tests